 In New Hampshire’s White Mountains, four days is barely enough to scratch the dramatic surface, with its mountain crags and crystalline streams.
 No New England region offers more one-of-a-kind scenes and attractions.

 Day 1: The "Kanc"

 Start at the town of Lincoln, at exit 32 of I-93, and drive to North Conway via the scenic Kancamagus Highway, stopping for some short hikes or a picnic.
 Indulge in a few shopping forays in town, and savor the views of the Mount Washington Valley.
 Head to the village of Jackson for the night.

-Relax before dinner at Jackson Falls, or take a bike ride up Carter Notch Road or other back roads in the hills above the village.
+Relax before dinner at Jackson Falls, or take a bike ride along carriage roads at the Great Glen Trails Outdoor Center in Gorham.

 Day 2: Pinkham Notch

 Return to your car and continue north to Wildcat Ski Area.
-Take the chairlift to the summit for spectacular views of Mount Washington, the Presidential Range, and the Carter Range.
-Return to Jackson for the night.
+Take the gondola to the summit for spectacular views of Mount Washington, the Presidential Range, and the Carter Range.

 Day 3: Mount Washington

 Drive south on Rte.
 16 and west on Rte.
 302 through Crawford Notch.
 If time allows, stop at the AMC Highland Center to see what free programs are scheduled, or have lunch at the grand Omni Mount Washington Resort.